Lombiq/Orchard-Training-Demo-Module/Readme.md

 - You've read through the documentation under <https://docs.orchardcore.net/> (at least the "About Orchard Core" section, but it would be great if you'd skim the whole documentation).
 - You know Orchard Core from a user's perspective and understand the fundamental concepts underlying the system.
 (The [Dojo Course 3 tutorial series](https://orcharddojo.net/orchard-training/dojo-course-3-the-full-orchard-core-tutorial) may help you with that.)

+## How to start learning Orchard Core with this module

-The module comes together with its own standalone solution and web app.
+The module comes with its own standalone solution and web app.
 So, to run it, simply do the following:

 1. Clone this repository to the latest `dev` branch or download the source.
 2. Open the solution in your favorite IDE, like Visual Studio.